Not an InventoryLab subscriber as of the end of last year? Afraid that you can't get your Inventory Valuation from our Inventory Valuation report?

-Seller Central has an inventory report that will let you either display or download inventory information for a specific day or range of dates in their system.
+Seller Central has a Fulfillment Report called the Inventory Ledger that will let you either display or download inventory information for a specific day or range of dates in their system.

 Or to navigate there on your own.

-1. Log in to Seller Central, hover over Reports>Fulfillment, and along the left side expand the inventory section (click on "show more" ) to see Daily Inventory History Report:
+1. Log in to Seller Central, click on the menu in the upper left corner, hover over Reports>Fulfillment, and along the left side menu click on Inventory Ledger:

 2. Click on Daily Inventory History.

 4. Click the "Event Day" drop-down to change the selection to Exact Dates: